 |The standards and guides below describe the process of conducting systematic reviews and other syntheses to help you plan and execute your review.|

-Reviews conducted under the auspices of international evidence synthesis collaborations (i.e. Cochrane, the Joanna Briggs Institute, and the Campbell Collaboration) follow the highest standards for planning, executing and reporting this type of research.
+Reviews conducted under the auspices of international evidence synthesis collaborations (i.e. Cochrane, the Joanna Briggs Institute, the Campbell Collaboration, and the Collaboration for Environmental Evidence) follow the highest standards for planning, executing and reporting this type of research.
 Even if you are not conducting a review for one of these organizations, you may still find it valuable to review their guidance documents.

 The PRISMA website provides guidelines for transparent reporting of systematic reviews and meta-analyses.
 The PRISMA Checklist presents the preferred layout of systematic reviews and may be helpful to refer to in the planning stages.

 Finding what works in healthcare: standards for systematic reviews.
 The IOM recommends 21 standards for developing high-quality systematic reviews of comparative effectiveness research.
 The standards address the entire systematic review process from the initial steps of formulating the topic and building the review team to producing a detailed final report.

 The consensus statement from the Meta-analysis Of Observation Studies in Epidemiology (MOOSE) group proposes a checklist with specifications for reporting.

 Choi, A. R., Cheng, D. L., Greenberg, P. B., Choi, A. R., Cheng, D. L., & Greenberg, P. B. (2018).
 Twelve tips for medical students to conduct a systematic review.
 Medical Teacher, 0(0), 1–5.

 Khan, K. S., Kunz, R., Kleijnen, J., & Antes, G. (2003).
 Five steps to conducting a systematic review.
 Journal of the Royal Society of Medicine, 96(3), 118-121.